 In light of social distancing recommendations by the Centers for Disease Control, we ask that supper clubs NOT meet while social distancing guidelines are still in effect.

-- 10:30 pm – Morning Prayer with Fr.
-Robert and Deacon Janice
+- 10:30 am – Morning Prayer with Fr.
+Robert and Deacon Janice on Facebook and YouTube and on our Church Today page

 We all know we’ve got some creative people in this parish, so let’s get creative!
 If you’re using this time creatively – or if you’re not, we bet you can! to produce poetry, prose, reflections, prayers, art, or music during this period of uncertainty and anxiety, share them online on Facebook or Instagram using the hashtag #gslookoutcreate.
 Once we have passed through these seemingly dark and surely uncertain times, we can then put it all in print!